scottpetrovic/krita-org-hugo/content/en/posts/2014/last-week-in-krita-weeks-25-26.md

 A new way of creating smooth controlled lines.
 The new Stabilizer smooth mode works using both the distance of the stroke and the speed.
 It uses 3 important options that can be described as follows:

 - **Distance:** The less distance the weaker the stabilization force.
 - **Delay:** When activated, it adds a halo around the cursor.
-This area is defined as a “Dead Zone”, no stroke is made while the cursor is inside it.
+This area is defined as a "Dead Zone", no stroke is made while the cursor is inside it.
 Very useful when you need to create a controlled line with explicit angles in it.
 The Pixel value defines the size of the halo.
 - **Finish line:** If switched off, line rendering will stop in the spot it was when the pen lifted.
 Otherwise, it will draw the missing gap between the current brush position and the cursor last location.

 ### Multiselection